rszimm/sprinklers_pi/README.md

   * City, Country (eg. "London, United Kingdom")
   * ZIP Code (eg. 10001)

-### Wunderground
-Wunderground setup requires you to have previously created an API Key, and for them to have not shut it down yet (As of 2019/03/15 it's no longer working for me).

-Uncomment `#define WEATHER_WUNDERGROUND` in config.h before building.

 ### Testing Weather Data
 You can click on Advanced -> Weather Provider Diagnostics to verify your setup is working.